ncutrona/BARISTA/README.md

 ### Paper Abstract

-Weighted Naive Bayes methods have recently been devel- oped to alleviate the strong conditional independence assumption of traditional Naive Bayes classifiers.
-In particular, class-specific attribute weighted Naive Bayes (CAWNB) has been shown to yield excellent per- formance on many modern datasets.
+Weighted Naive Bayes methods have recently been developed to alleviate the strong conditional independence assumption of traditional Naive Bayes classifiers.
+In particular, class-specific attribute weighted Naive Bayes (CAWNB) has been shown to yield excellent performance on many modern datasets.
 Such methods, however, are prone to over-fitting on small sample, large feature space data.
-In this work, we propose a Bayesian Regularized Iterative Shrinkage-Thresholding Algo- rithm (BARISTA), which includes both ℓ1 and ℓ2 regularization to mitigate this problem.
-As we show, estimating the parameters of BARISTA via maximum likelihood yields a convex objective that can be efficiently optimized using Iterative Shrinkage-Thresholding Algorithms (ISTA).
+In this work, we propose a Bayesian Regularized Iterative Shrinkage-Thresholding Algorithm (\texttt{BARISTA}), which includes both $\ell_1$ and $\ell_2$ regularization to mitigate this problem.
+As we show, estimating the parameters of \texttt{BARISTA} via maximum likelihood yields a convex objective that can be efficiently optimized using Iterative Shrinkage-Thresholding Algorithms (ISTA).
 We prove the resulting method has many attractive theoretical and numerical properties, including a guaranteed linear rate of convergence.
-Using several standard benchmark datasets, we demonstrate how BARISTA can yield a significant increase in performance compared to many state- of-the-art weighted Naive Bayes methods.
+Using several standard benchmark datasets, we demonstrate how \texttt{BARISTA} can yield a significant increase in performance compared to many state-of-the-art weighted Naive Bayes methods.
 We also show how the Fast Iterative-Shrinkage Thresholding Algorithm (FISTA) can be used to further accelerate convergence.

 ### Data Access